Eric Czerniewski: Early life

-College
+College career

-He was the nation's fourth-ranked passer with an average of 371.9 yards per game.
+He was the nation's fourth-ranked passer averaging of 371.9 yards per game.
 He was the leading passer in Division II with 5,207 total passing yards and 46 touchdown passes.
 His passing yardage would be a record in all but Division I FBS.
 He completed 447 of 670 pass attempts and had a 66.7 completion percentage.
 During his career at Central Missouri he had 12,847 passing yards, 107 career touchdown passes and 1,043 career pass completions—all records in the Mid-America Intercollegiate Athletics Association.

-Czerniewski led Central Missouri to its first ever quarterfinals in NCAA Division II where it lost to defending national champion Northwest Missouri State which was led quarterback Blake Bolles who also one of three finalists for the award.
+Czerniewski led Central Missouri to its first ever quarterfinals in NCAA Division II where it lost to defending national champion Northwest Missouri State, led by quarterback Blake Bolles who also one of three finalists for the award.
 The third finalist was Zach Amedro from West Liberty University and was also a finalist in 2009.
 Czerniewski received 164 total points to Amedro's 158—the closest vote in the award's 25-year history.
 Bolles was a distant third with 64 points.

 In January 2011 he was named the most valuable offensive player in the Cactus Bowl Division II All Star Game after passing for 187 yards and two touchdowns.